1. Home

 Templates and Data Sources

-With each data source you will need to create your mapping template based on the data you wish to import.
-Some Data Source segment their data further into Activities or Processes each with their own range of fields and data.
+With each data source you will need to create your template based on the data you wish to import.
+Some Data Sources segment their data further into Activities or Processes each with their own range of fields and data.
 As a result, you may need a different template per Activity/Process.

 Getting Started